 Legal Bites: What were the basic mantras of your success?

-Mr. Safin Hasan: Focused preparation with well-planned strategy along with confidence, patience and dedication is the key.
+Mr. Safin Hasan: Focused preparation with a well-planned strategy along with confidence, patience and dedication is the key.
 I got guidance from many successful candidates which were very helpful to me.
-Proper combination of Hard work, Talent and Luck helps to clear the exam.
+A proper combination of Hard work, Talent and Luck helps to clear the exam.